KelebogileSejamoholo/git-basic-exercises/README.md

-read this is my first commit
+please read: this is my first commit